numisveinsson/SeqSeg/seqseg/tutorial/tutorial.md

 [Download Weights](<https://zenodo.org/records/15020477>)

+Note that the model was trained on a dataset of images in centimeters.
+If you are running inference on images in millimeters, you will need to specify the `-unit mm` and `-scale 0.1` flag when running the segmentation script. 📏🔍

 Save the weights folder called nnUNet_results in a directory, e.g., `models/`. 📁🗂️💾 You will need to specify the path to this directory when running the segmentation script. 🛤️